Field of Invention

-Hello my name is Chris Marshall, son of inventor Kelly L. Marshall who had 36 years of experience in the elevator industry.
+Hello, my name is Chris Marshall, son of inventor Kelly L. Marshall who had 36 years of experience in the elevator industry.
 For 27 years my father owned and operated his own business Marshall Elevator Incorporated.

-In 1986 Kelly (my dad) was confronted by the problem of persistent call backs involving the failure of elevator doors to close due to high wind loads on the Gulf Coast.
+In 1986 Kelly (my dad) was confronted by the problem of persistent callbacks involving the failure of elevator doors to close due to high wind loads on the Gulf Coast.
 Being familiar with the helical concept of garage door openers, Kelly went to work figuring out how to apply this concept to overcome the inertia of wind and pressurization forces on elevator hoistway doors during the closing cycle.
-After several years of development he came up with a prototype of the SmarTork™ Reel Closure.
+After several years of development, he came up with a prototype of the SmarTork™ Reel Closure.
 The SmarTork™ actually when tested crossed the spring torque and cable tension ratios.
-This is to say in closed position the spring torque is at its least and the cable tension is at its greatest, exactly what we needed.
+This is to say in the closed position the spring torque is at its least and the cable tension is at its greatest, exactly what we needed.

-When Kelly showed it to the Federal Elevator Inspector, he was astonished and said “when you get this manufactured all Federal and Government buildings could be required to have this on their elevator doors, this is not just a closer it’s a safety device!”
+When Kelly showed it to the Federal Elevator Inspector, he was astonished and said “When you get this manufactured all Federal and Government buildings could be required to have this on their elevator doors, this is not just a closer it’s a safety device!”

 Elevator hoistways are, in essence, wind tunnels.
 Constant airflow creates great pressure in these shafts.
 The only escape for it is through the hoistway doors when they open and close.
 A door operator on the elevator cab opens them, but the closing of the exterior doors is assisted by a reel closure.
 This is the most vulnerable point of the system.
 Air pressure rushes in and out trying to prevent closing which usually prevents proper latching of the interlocks and keeps contacts from matching up.
-The result of this is a broken safety circuit; thus, failure to the elevator system and operation.
+The result of this is a broken safety circuit; thus, failure of the elevator system and operation.
 This is the number-one call-back in the industry today.
-Millions of U.S. dollars are lost each year by service companies on these non-chargeable call-backs as well as to customers for “open order” calls for break downs resulting from existing reel closure systems.
+Millions of U.S. dollars are lost each year by service companies on these non-chargeable call-backs as well as to customers for “open order” calls for breakdowns resulting from existing reel closure systems.

 Is there a market?
 Where is there not a market?